Larry Habegger

 Includes:

-- Two hours minimum of instruction per day and private consultations with seasoned travel writer and co-editor of Travelers’ Tales Books, Larry Habegger
+- Two hours minimum of instruction per day and private consultations with me

 - Three delicious meals per day and all drinks